PascalRai/Knowledge-Graph/README.md

 1. Data Scrapping
 2. Sentence Recognition for each article
-3. For each article, exract root verb (relationship), subject and object using spacy
+3. For each article, extract verb (relationship), subject and object using spacy
 4. Building KG using extracted information and networkx